George Rodney, 1st Baron Rodney: Moonlight Battle

 Rodney was appointed once more commander-in-chief of the Leeward Islands Station late in 1779.
 His orders were to relieve Gibraltar on his way to the West Indies.
 He captured a Spanish convoy of 22 vessels off Cape Finisterre on 8 January 1780.
-Eight days later at the Battle of Cape St. Vincent he defeated the Spanish Admiral Don Juan de Lángara, taking or destroying seven ships.
+Eight days later at the Battle of Cape St. Vincent he defeated a Spanish fleet under Juan de Lángara, capturing or destroying seven ships of the line.
 He then brought some relief to Gibraltar by delivering reinforcements and supplies.

 Battle of Martinique

-On 17 April he fought an action off Martinique with the French Admiral Guichen which, owing to the carelessness of some of Rodney's captains, was indecisive.
+On 17 April he fought the Battle of Martinique with a French fleet under Luc Urbain du Bouëxic, comte de Guichen which, owing to the carelessness of some of Rodney's captains, was indecisive.
+Rodney fought two further actions with Guichen's fleet on 15 and 19 May, which were also indecisive.

 Capture of St Eustatius

 Admiral George Brydges Rodney, 1st Baron Rodney, by Jean-Laurent Mosnier, painted 1791.

 Following the outbreak of the Fourth Anglo-Dutch War between Britain and the Dutch Republic Rodney, acting under orders from London, captured the valuable Dutch island of St Eustatius on 3 February 1781.
 Rodney had already identified several individuals on the island who were aiding the Americans, such as "...
 Mr Smith at the House of Jones – they (the Jews of St. Eustatius, Caribbean Antilles) cannot be too soon taken care of – they are notorious in the cause of America and France..."
 The island was also home to a Jewish community who were mainly merchants with significant international trading and maritime commercial ties.
 The Jews were estimated to have been at least 10% of the permanent population of St. Eustatius.

 Rodney immediately arrested and imprisoned 101 Jews in the warehouses of the lower city.
 He summarily deported 31 adult Jews to the island of Saint Kitts.
 Rodney looted Jewish personal possessions and even tore out the linings of the clothes of his captives in search of hidden valuables; this alone yielded him 8,000 pounds.
 When Rodney realised that the Jews might be hiding additional treasure, he dug up their local cemetery.

 Even large quantities of non-military trading goods belonging to British merchants on the island were arbitrarily confiscated.
 This resulted in Rodney being entangled in a series of costly lawsuits for the rest of his life.
 Still, the wealth Rodney acquired on St. Eustatius exceeded his expectations.